bikeshaving/crank/README.md

 # Crank.js
-### The most “Just JavaScript” web framework.
+**The most “Just JavaScript” web framework.**

 Crank.js is a framework where components are defined with *Plain Old JavaScript Functions*.
 But not just regular functions: components can also be defined with async functions for working with promises, and generator functions for working with local state.

 Its API aims to be minimal and transparent.
-By relying on standard JavaScript control flow operators and data structures, and by making the process of rendering explicit rather than reactive, Crank.js helps developers write durable, bug-free applications with the latest and greatest libraries and APIs.
+By relying on standard JavaScript control flow operators and data structures, and by making the process of rendering explicit, Crank.js helps developers write durable, bug-free applications with the latest and greatest libraries and APIs.

+Rather than forcing developers to work with increasingly convoluted reactive solutions and bespoke templating languages, Crank.js uses the platform.
+It is a dedication to the web, to the promise of an accessible and inclusive platform for self-expression and commerce, built with the idea that a simpler framework is how we push the frontier.

-## Getting Started
+## Get Started

 The documentation for Crank.js is available at [crank.js.org](https://crank.js.org).
-To learn about the initial motivations for its creation, you can read the [introductory blog post](https://crank.js.org/blog/introducing-crank).

-Crank.js is published on NPM under the `@b9g` organization (short for “b**ikeshavin**g”).
+Crank.js is published on NPM under the `@b9g` organization (short for “b*ikeshavin*g”).

 ```shell
 $ npm install @b9g/crank